 3. Rituals on Maha Shivratri

-- They then offer prayers to Lord Surya, Lord Vishnu and Shiva as a part of a purification rite observed on all-important Hindu festivals.
+- They then offer prayers to Lord Surya, Lord Vishnu and Shiva as part of a purification rite observed on all important Hindu festivals.

-- After wearing clean or new clothes the followers visit their nearest Shiva Temple to give the Shivalinga or Lingam its customary bath.
+- After wearing clean or new clothes, devotees visit their nearest Shiva Temple for Shivalinga abhishek or giving the Lingam a customary bath.

-Circumambulation around Shiva linga for three or seven times and pouring water or milk over linga is done.
+- Circumambulation around Shivalinga three or seven times is also done.

 How to Perform Shivling Abhishek on Mahashivratri

-As per Shiv Purana, the Shivalingam is given a special bath in every three hours.
-It is usually bathed with the 5 sacred offerings of a cow, the ‘panchagavya’ comprising of milk, sour milk, urine, butter and dung.
-Honey, sandalwood paste and rosewater are also used.
-The chanting of "OM NAMAH SHIVAYA" is accompanied during this ceremony.
-After this milk, clarified butter, curd, honey and sugar (the 5 foods of immortality) are placed before the Shivling.
-Vermilion paste is applied on it.
-The leaves of Bilwa, Maredu and Wood apple are used for Shiv puja.
-Bilwa leaves (some believe that Goddess Lakshmi reside in them) is kept on top of the Shivaling.
+Shiva devotees perform Maha Shivratri Puja and Abhishek Vidhi all through the night.
+According to the Shiv Purana, the Shivalingam should be bathed at an interval of every three hours on this night.
+The linga is bathed with five sacred offerings from a cow - the ‘panchagavya’ comprising of milk, curd, cow urine, ghee and cow dung.
+In addition to these, fragrant substances such as sandalwood paste, rosewater and honey are also offered.
+The Shiva Mantra "OM NAMAH SHIVAYA" is chanted during this entire ceremony.
+After this, milk, clarified butter, curd, honey and sugar (the 5 foods of immortality) are offered to the Shivling.
+Sandalwood paste is then applied on the linga.
+The leaves of Bilwa, Maredu and Wood apple trees are used for Shiv puja.
+Bilwa leaves (there is a belief that Goddess Lakshmi resides in them) are offered on top of the Shivaling.
 Ber or jujube fruit and beetle leaves are a special offering on this day.
-The fruit and flower of Datura, though poisonous, is sacred to Shiva and thus used as an offering.
-The Shivling is decorated with flowers and garlands and offered incense sticks and fruits.
+The fruit and flower of Dhatura, though poisonous, is sacred to Shiva and thus used as an offering.
+The Shivling is decorated with flowers and garlands.
+Incense and fruits are offered to the Lord.

 1. How to Worship Lord Shiva on Mahashivaratri

-Devotees stay awake and continue to pray all through the night of Maha Shivaratri.
+Shiva devotees stay awake all through the night for Shivaratri puja.
 They spend the night in Shiva temples or wherever they are offering Puja.
 During the ritual worship, Shiva is offered special food made from the fruits of the season, root vegetables and coconuts.
-Those who observe Shivaratri Fast break their fast the next morning by consuming the Prasad offered to Shiva
+Those who observe Mahashivaratri fast break their fast the next morning by consuming the Prasad offered to Lord Shiva